SEARCH

 • I also save wildcard seeds.
 If I’m chopping tomatoes for a meal and using a bunch of different heirlooms, I just put all the seed glumps into one cup and save them that way.
 I know I like all of them so I won’t mind whichever kind sprouts next year when I plant them.
 And it’s like a seed surprise pack.

-Tomato seeds drying on a plate.
+Tomato seeds drying on plates.

 I cover the plates with old file folders so the fruit flies won’t get too excited while the seeds are drying.